prianshuamarkhalde/MULTIBRANCH-CI/README.md

 ---

-## 9️⃣ Docker Hub Push 📦
+## 9️⃣ JFrog Push 📦

-The Docker image is pushed to Docker Hub.
+The Docker image is pushed to JFrog.

 Two tags are maintained: